Characters: Glee New Directions Later Additions

 - Commuting on a Bus: In season 4.

 - Everyone Calls Him Other Asian.
 In the first season, fans generally referred to him as "Other Asian" after Sue (and later Tina) referred to him by that name.
 After his Shirtless Scene (or shirt-open scene) in "Audition," The SituAsian became an alternative suggestion.
-However, as his screentime increased, fans now mostly just refer to him as Mike.
+However, as his screentime increased, both nicknames were dropped.

 - Fake Guest Star: For the first two seasons.
 He became a series regular in the third season.